jlin03/MKS21X-FinalProject/README.md

   New methods getNthMaxWeight*AI* and isMoveValid*Board* written along with several helper methods All methods for weights changed from int to double comparison and operation Learn method in Environment class completed
+  Tested and saved training for bots, algorithm may be changed later